neoforged/Documentation/docs/gui/screens.md

 ### Picture-in-Picture

 Picture-in-Picture (PiP) allows for arbitrary objects to be drawn to the screen.
 Instead of drawing directly to the output, PiP draws the object to an intermediary texture, or a 'picture', that is then submitted to the `GuiRenderState` as a `BlitRenderState` during the render phase. `GuiGraphics` provides methods for maps, entities, player skins, book models, banner pattern, signs, and the profiler chart via `submit*RenderState`.
-NeoForge fixes a bug that allows rendering multiple instances of a PiP render state for any given frame.

 :::note
 Items that exceed the default 16x16 bounds, when `ClientItem.Properties#oversizedInGui` is true, use the `OversizedItemRenderer` PiP as its rendering mechanism.